fofscarfy/misc-fof-server-tools/data/bot-specs/BotSpecs.md

 | 3 | Strafing | bot_shoot_delay |
 | 4 | Aggression | bot_aggression |

 ***NOTE**: Look at Quickness and Strafing, they appear to be switched.
-I did this intentionally - if you generate a bot using the in-game AI editor the output of Quickness maps to bot_strafe and the output of Strafing maps to bot_shoot_delay.*
+I did this intentionally - if you generate a bot using the in-game AI editor the output of Quickness maps to bot_strafe and the output of Strafing maps to bot_shoot_delay.
+This is corrected in the code.*

 So if you wanted a bot with 8 awareness, 2 aim, 4 quickness, 1 strafing, and 10 aggression, you would use `"stats": [8, 2, 4, 1, 10]`.
+Keep in mind that the code follows the stat names and not the variable names - the above example illustrates this, and applies the 1 strafing to `bot_strafe` and the 4 quickness to `bot_shoot_delay`.

 An in-game "Skill Average" is computed by averaging all stats except aggression.